Bad configuration of Message to Display in Plugin parameters.

 We politely ask not to be served ice or single-use plastics.

-If the place is relatively clean, the service is decent, and the food and coffee are good, the rest doesn't matter.
+If the place is relatively clean, the service is decent, and we enjoy the food and coffee, the rest doesn't matter.
 Decor, branding, Instagrammability, noise level, calories: we don't care.
 If it's pretty inside, all the better - but it's not essential.

 One more thing: we politely ask not to be served ice or single-use plastics.